paszu/3DSRepo/Region-Changing.md

 6. Press Start then hold Up to reboot into arm9loaderhax GodMode9 **(Be VERY careful with this tool, it can brick you if you misuse it, even with arm9loaderhax installed!)**
+14. Navigate to `SYSNAND CTRNAND` -> `data` -> 32 Character ID -> `sysdata` -> `00010038`
+15. Hold down the R trigger, then press X on `00000000` to rename this file
+16. Press Up once to change the name to `10000000`
+17. Press A to save changes
+18. Press A to unlock SysNAND writing, then input the key combo given
+18. Navigate back to the Main Menu
 14. Navigate to `SYSNAND CTRNAND` -> `rw` -> `sys`
 15. Press Y on `SecureInfo_A` to copy it
 16. Press Y to paste a copy of `SecureInfo_A`
 17. Select "Copy path(s)"
-18. Press A to unlock SysNAND writing, then input the key combo given
 20. Select "Choose new name"
 20. Use the D-Pad to rename the file to `SecureInfo_C`, pressing A when you're done (overwrite any existing `SecureInfo_C`)
 18. Scroll down to the `SecureInfo_C` you just pasted